Nataraja Temple, Chidambaram: History

 The copper plate inscriptions of Parantaka I (c.
 907–955 CE) describe him as the "bee at the lotus feet of Shiva" who built the golden house for Shiva, with Chit-sabha, Hema-sabha, Hiranya-sabha and Kanaka-sabha (all mandapam, pillared pilgrim rest places).
 He is referred to as "Pon veinda Perumal", which means "one who covered with gold" the Chit-sabha of Chidambaram.
 Both Aditya I and his Chola successor Parantaka I were active supporters of arts and temple building.
 They converted many older brick and wooden temples into more lasting temples from cut stone as the building blocks in dozens of places across South India.

 Raja Raja Chola I (985–1013 CE) embarked on a mission to recover the hymns of the 63 Nayanmars after hearing short excerpts of the Tevaram in his court.
 He sought the help of Nambiyandar Nambi, who was a priest in a temple.
 It is believed that by divine intervention Nambi found the presence of scripts, in the form of cadijam leaves half eaten by white ants in a chamber inside the second precinct in the temple.
 The brahmanas (Dikshitars) in the temple are supposed to have disagreed with the king by saying that the works were too divine, and that only by the arrival of the "Naalvar" (the four saints)—Appar, Sundarar, Tirugnanasambandar and Manickavasagar would they allow for the chambers to be opened.
 Rajaraja, however, created idols of them and prepared for them to be brought to the temple through a procession. but Rajaraja is said to have prevailed.
 Rajaraja thus became known as Tirumurai Kanda Cholan meaning one who saved the Tirumurai.

+In another version of the story, Rajaraja is said to have experienced a dream from lord Shiva telling Rajaraja that the hymns in Thillai Nataraja Temple, Chidambaram are in a state of destruction and to recover the remaining hymns from the chambers.
+The brahmanas (Dikshitars) in the temple, however, are supposed to have disagreed with the king by saying that the works were too divine to be accessed, and that only by the arrival of the 63 Nayanmars would they allow for the chambers to be opened.
+Rajaraja, devising a plan, consecrated idols of each of them and prepared for them to be brought into the temple through a procession.
+It is said that the 63 idols are still present in the Thillai Nataraja Temple.
+When the vault was opened, Rajaraja is said to have found the room infested with white ants, and that the hymns were salvaged as much as possible.